-Most interior insulations do not provide continuousness (exception is only spray insulation).
-This will leave active many thermal bridges lowering structure’s overall R-factor.
-Note that in traditional, wooden-frame houses, thermal bridges do not have such a strong impact on overall R-factor like in container houses.
+Most interior insulations do not provide continuousness (the exception is only spray insulation).
+This will leave active many thermal bridges lowering the structure’s overall R-factor.
+Note that in traditional, wooden-frame houses, thermal bridges do not have such a strong impact on the overall R-factor as in container houses.
 It’s because metals are very good heat conductors compared to wood!

 Traditional interior insulation.

 Most owners of container houses will use well-known designs taken from traditional housing.
-It means – wooden frame along all walls and ceiling supporting blankets of fiberglass or rockwool insulation and the final finish – drywall panels.
-Unfortunately, all these components (especially insulation) are highly vapor-permeable so in cold climate zones, the water vapor will be migrating towards the cold, impermeable steel walls.
+It means – a wooden frame along all walls and ceiling supporting blankets of fiberglass or rock wool insulation and the final finish – drywall panels.
+Unfortunately, all these components (especially insulation) are highly vapor-permeable so in cold climate zones, the water vapor will be migrating toward the cold, impermeable steel walls.

 Usually, condensation will start within the outer layers of insulation and culminate at the walls.
 If such a process lasts for a prolonged amount of time, mold, fungus and corrosion will start to develop.
 For quite long hidden from our eyes this decaying process will have costly consequences.

 Note, that even a thicker layer of insulation will not change the situation.
 The vapor-permeable insulation cannot inhibit the diffusion of vapor and to make it worse, the most popular ones also easily absorb the water.
 The impermeable steel walls will trap the water inside of the wall!
 That’s why the traditional residential solution will not work in metal structures!